Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno is batting .288 with four doubles, a home run and two walks.
+- Moreno has four doubles, a home run and two walks while batting .290.

+- He has hit a home run in one of 21 games, and in 1.4% of his plate appearances.

-- In nine games this season (45.0%), Moreno has picked up an RBI, including two games with multiple runs batted in.
+- Moreno has driven in a run in 10 games this season (47.6%), including two games with multiple runs batted in.

-- He has scored at least once three times this season (15.0%), including one multi-run game.
+- In four of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.